Hereditary Peerage Association

 The purpose of the HPA is to protect the remaining rights and dignities of the hereditary peerage of the United Kingdom and Ireland, to provide a continuing link between members of the peerage, and to act as a forum in which matters of common concern to peers can be raised and discussed.

-The HPA hosts a monthly lunch for its members and certain other social events, details of which can be seen by clicking the appropriate item below:
+The HPA hosts a more or less monthly lunch for its members and certain other social events, details of which can be seen by clicking the appropriate item below:

 Loyal Jubilee Address